OCaml has an exception mechanism similar to many other programming languages. A new type of OCaml exception is defined with this syntax:

 - Try evaluating

-.
+e.
 If it produces an exception packet, use the exception patterns from the original match expression to handle that packet. - If it doesn’t produce an exception packet but instead produces a non-exception value, use the non-exception patterns from the original match expression to match that value.